extratone/bilge/drafts/How to Fuck Text.md

 [2] I say “new” here because of how many users genuinely have never encountered the concept, whatsoever, even going on five years since Workflow was made native.
 [3] A few of the single images embedded in this Post are larger than that.
 [4] Nevertheless, I shall do my best to remain ashamed of my redundant inadequacy.
+[5] If you find yourself trying it out, you may as well check out my main Snippet Group, [Extratext](https://app.textexpander.com/public/14093096578d4f40eeea15649f5cefbb), which is documented [here](https://davidblue.wtf/extratext).